rjcmarkelz/BIS180L_web/_posts/2015-05-19-genetic-networks-1.md

 ```

 ![plot of chunk unnamed-chunk-5]({{ site.baseurl }}/figure/unnamed-chunk-5-1.png)
 **Exercise 3:**
-With k = 4 as one of the arguments to the rect.hclust() function, what is the largest and smallest group contained within the rectangles?
+With k = 4 as one of the arguments to the `rect.hclust()` function, what is the largest and smallest group contained within the rectangles?
+Use characteristics in the sample name to describe the clusters.
 Play with the k-values.
 Find a new k-value between 3 and 7 and describe how the samples are falling out.

-You may have noticed that your results and potential interpretation of the data could change very dramatically based on the how many subclusters you choose!
+You may have noticed that your results and potential interpretation of the data could change very dramatically based on the how many sub-clusters you choose!
 This is one of the main drawbacks with this technique.
 Fortunately there are other packages that can help us determine which sub-clusters have good support.

 ```r